nashpitre/nashpitre.github.io/_pages/subscribe.md

 permalink: subscribe
 ---

-Here's two ways to subcribe:
+Here's two ways to subscribe: Newsletter and Membership.

-- Newsletter
-- Membership

 ----